Grasshopper Component

 The order the inputs are asked in will be the visual order of the parameters in Grasshopper, from top to bottom.

-Properties in the component dialog
+Adding properties to the component dialog

 The properties that are shown in the component dialog will depend on which Grasshopper definition is selected, and will change if you select another definition.